79 now believed to have died in London high-rise fire

 Police Commander Stuart Cundy gave the new figure during a statement outside Scotland Yard, saying it includes both people who were confirmed dead and others who are missing and presumed dead.
 It’s an increase from the previous number of 58.

-The new number may change as the investigation continues, Cundy said.
-He said that the search and recovery operation in the 24-story Grenfell Tower continues, he said, adding that it has been incredibly distressing for families.
+The new total may change as the investigation continues, Cundy said.
+The search and recovery operation in the 24-story Grenfell Tower continues, he said, adding that it has been incredibly distressing for families.

 “It’s hard to describe the devastation the fire has caused,” Cundy said, fighting back tears as he spoke.